Ireland '23 - Day 14 - Boyne Valley - Tara & Nowth/Newgrange

 It reminded me of a pothole on highway 72, near Killorglin, eight days ago, due to the same storms.

-Newgrange -The docent took us to the center of the Newgrange Monument, a 100 ft. long passage, and I had to duck repeatedly to avoid hitting my head on huge stone slabs.
-It was a narrow passageway & the size of the boulders and exquisite placement was beyond belief.
+Newgrange -The docent took us to the center of the Newgrange Monument, inside a 100 ft. long passage, and I had to duck repeatedly to avoid hitting my head on huge stone slabs.
+It was a narrow and the size of the boulders and exquisite placement all around us was beyond belief.

 A charming woman from Ghana in colorful dress served us and you could see she was well-liked, and drinks & food were flowing.
 An old Irishman at the counter, with a money box, was using a pencil stub to add up how much patrons owed & they expected cash.
 It was a vintage modern Ireland....